neuefische/web-exercises/sessions/js-functions/dom-manipulation_solution/README.md

-# dom-manipulation
+# JS Functions: Functions and DOM Manipulation

+In this challenge, you will create functions to manipulate the DOM by applying different colors to a box when specific buttons are clicked.

 ## Tasks

+The tasks for this challenge are provided as comments in the `./js/index.js` file.

 ## Notes

-- You only have to touch the [`js/index.js`](./js/index.js) file.
+- You only have to touch the `./js/index.js` file.

 ## Development

-To run project commands locally, you need to install the dependencies using `npm i` first.
+To work locally, please install the dependencies using `npm i` first.

-You can then use the following command:

-- `npm run lint` to run the linter
+Run `npm run start` to start a development server and open [localhost:3000](http://localhost:3000) in a browser.

-Use the Live Preview Extension for Visual Studio Code to view this project in the browser.
+> Alternatively you can use the Live Preview Extension for Visual Studio Code to view this project.
-Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.
+> Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.

+### Scripts

+You can use the following command:

+- `npm run start` to start a development server